Hannes Rosenberg: Career

-From the mid-1940s Rosenberg concentrated on imagery of everyday life in Germany, such as theatre and cabaret in the beer hall, and was a photographer for Süddeutsche Zeitung and others before he garnered international commissions, with his ‘Through the Iron Curtain’ being published in The New York Times on July 27, 1952, followed in November 1954 by his illustrations for a story on the distribution of anti-communist propaganda over the West German border by balloon.David J. Haight (2008) Propaganda, Information and Psychological Warfare: Cold War and Hot.
-A List of Holdings in the Dwight D. Eisenhower Presidential Library He provided images for the Life magazine story on American journalist William N. Oatis after his release from jail 1953 for espionage by the Czechoslovak Socialist Republic.
+From the mid-1940s Rosenberg concentrated on imagery of everyday life in Germany, such as theatre and cabaret in the beer hall, and was a photographer for Süddeutsche Zeitung and others before he garnered international commissions, with his ‘Through the Iron Curtain’ being published in The New York Times on July 27, 1952, followed in November 1954 by his illustrations for a story on the distribution of anti-communist propaganda over the West German border by balloon.
+He provided images for the Life magazine story on American journalist William N. Oatis after his release from jail 1953 for espionage by the Czechoslovak Socialist Republic.

 In 1955 curator Edward Steichen selected photographs by both Hannes and Annalise for the world-touring Museum of Modern Art exhibition The Family of Man, seen by 9 million visitors.
 Hannes Rosenberg's photograph of proud grandparents watching their toddling grandchild is distinctly European in its setting; a broad, cobbled city square.
 Annelise contributed a picture of girls pinning Christmas decorations on their little sister's smock.

 Rosenberg favoured the Leica 35mm camera for his reportage.